London Borough of Camden: Speed limit

 From 16 December 2013, Camden Council introduced a borough-wide speed limit of 20 mph, as of 2022, this was expanded to Transport for London red routes.
 This is to make roads safer for cyclists and pedestrians.

+Culture

+Camden has a long-established reputation as a centre for arts and culture, with numerous museums, galleries, theatres and music venues.
+Contemporary visual arts are represented by institutions including the Camden Arts Centre and, since 2025, Camden Arts Projects, a non-profit contemporary arts organisation based in the Grade II-listed former Wesleyan Methodist Chapel at 176 Prince of Wales Road, which presents exhibitions, artist commissions, performances and public programmes.